-66 We are team players who act for the long-term interests of the group, not self-interest or short-term gains.
+The group's people are team players who act for the long-term interests of the group, not self-interest or short-term gains.

-66 We need to have courage; not of the self-preservation kind, but rather the courage to provide open and honest feedback, to call out a colleague or a leader for poor behaviour, or to stand up for what we believe in.
+66 People need to have courage; not of the self-preservation kind, but rather the courage to provide open and honest feedback, to call out a colleague or a leader for poor behaviour, or to stand up for what they believe in.
+99